-The room – approximately 20x20 feet in size – was filled with over 150 spherical lights, and clad from floor-to-ceiling in mirrored acrylic panels to create the impression of an infinite night sky.
-Visitors were invited to enter into the space — eight at a time – to explore.
-Open-ended interactions encouraged exploration, and upon discovery of "trigger" lights, the overall space responded with location-specific music and lighting changes in sync to the audio.
+The 20x20 foot room was filled with over 150 spherical lights, and clad from floor-to-ceiling in mirrored acrylic panels to create the impression of an infinite night sky.
+Eight at a time, visitors were invited to enter into the space to explore.
+Open-ended interactions encouraged exploration, and upon discovery of the eight hidden 'trigger' lights, the overall space responded with location-specific music and lighting changes in sync to the audio.
 Beyond the visual experience, Ad Astra turned small visitor interactions into large spatial responses.

 "Once inside the dreamlike (or was I just dreaming?) space, there was a sense of peacefulness amongst those enjoying the aesthetically pleasing, almost otherworldly void we found ourselves a part of."

 Conductive paint paired with a capacitive sensor turned certain lights into triggers for a location-specific audio track.

 Mirrored acrylic panels reflected the small volume of space into an infinite experience, inviting photo-ops and selfies.